- Alejandro Buschiazzo, PhD (Head)

 - Course “Macromolecular Crystallography: introduction and applications” – 2010 (Institut Pasteur de Montevideo)

 - School “Macromolecular Crystallography School – From data processing to structure refinement and beyond”.
 Course co-organized with CCP4 (UK), with annual periodicity since 2013, foundational year when the workshop took place at the Institut Pasteur de Montevideo.
-Every other year (2014, 2016) the course was held at the Instituto de Fisica de Sao Carlos (Univ de Sao Paulo, Sao Carlos, Brazil), alternating with the Inst Pasteur de Montevideo venue (in 2015, next edition planned for 2017).
+Every other year (2014, 2016) the course was held at the Instituto de Fisica de Sao Carlos (Univ de Sao Paulo, Sao Carlos, Brazil), alternating with the Inst Pasteur de Montevideo venue (in 2015 and 2017).

 - Hands-on workshop: “Isolation of Leptospira spp. strains from field cases of bovine leptospirosis”.
 2014 (Institut Pasteur de Montevideo, INIA (estacion La Estanzuela); Universidad de la Republica, Instituto de Higiene, Fac de Medicina; and DILAVE (Min de Ganaderia, Agricutlura y Pesca).
 With participation of invited professors from Massey University (New Zealand).